khalid-naami/khalid-naami.github.io/blog/2026-05-07-fair-bets-kelly-criterion-guide.md

 date: 2026-05-07T16:00:00+00:00
 ---

-# Fair Bets and the Kelly Criterion: The Mathematics of Optimal Sizing
+# Fair Bets & Kelly Criterion: Mastering Position Sizing

 In our previous discussions on probability, we explored the stochastic nature of the markets.
 But knowing the probabilities is only half the battle.
 The true secret to long-term survival and exponential growth in trading lies in answering one critical question: **How much should I bet?** To answer this, we must understand the concepts of a "Fair Bet" and the mathematical precision of the **Kelly Criterion**.